-Fasten also this part of the buckle and securite it into its counterpart on the safety pad on the side of the carrier.
-Then tighten the shoulder straps so the baby is snugly sitting right next to your body and the carrier is comfortable to wear.
+Fasten also this part of the buckle and lock it into its counterpart on the side of the carrier.
+Then tighten the houlder straps so the baby is snugly sitting right next to your body and the carrier is comfortable to wear.